henriquekops/CentralizedP2P/README.md

 # CentralizedP2P
 > Python version: 3.8.6

-A simple program to run a centralized peer to peer architecture using sockets and REST.
+A simple program to run a centralized peer-to-peer architecture using sockets and HTTP REST.

 ## Dependencies

+It is recommended to use [pyenv](https://github.com/pyenv/pyenv) for managing your python versions.

 To install all dependencies related to this project, it is recommended to create a _virtual environment_ and use the _requirements.txt_ file present at this repo.
 To achieve such goal, run: